Become a Social Worker in Texas

 As of July 2020, social work license verification in Texas is available online via the Online Licensing Services.

-Information on this page was last retrieved in August 2020.
+Information on this page was last retrieved and updated in November 2025.